Cube-OS/cubeOS/docs/contributing/testing.rst

 library, or manually implemented.
 This `page <https://asomers.github.io/mock_shootout/>`__ gives a good overview of mocking libraries currently available for Rust.

-.. warning:: Many popular mocking libraries require unstable Rust, however KubOS uses stable rust.
+.. warning:: Many popular mocking libraries require unstable Rust, however CubeOS uses stable rust.

 Rust modules should include example code in the documentation.
 It is `ok` to use ``no_run`` when writing examples for docs, as sometimes these examples require external dependencies to actually run.
 However all examples should be buildable in